 What is the ERB CTP Test?

-The ERB CTP (Comprehensive Testing Program) is a yearly assessment that measures student achievement and growth across core academic subjects.
-Taken by students in grades 1-11, this test helps schools evaluate how well students are mastering grade-level skills in reading, writing, mathematics, and reasoning.
+The ERB CTP (Comprehensive Testing Program) is a standardized assessment used by independent schools to measure student achievement and academic growth across key subjects.
+Taken by students in grades 1–11, it evaluates skills in reading, writing, mathematics, and reasoning.

 What's on this page: